tyvren/hyprnosis/README.md

 Detailed documentation can be found in the wiki.

 **Dependencies**
-- multilib repository must be added during arch install.
-Secure boot must be disabled in UEFI for systemd bootloader use.
+- multilib repository, pipewire and network manager must be added during arch install.
-- gum - used for the terminal UI installer aesthetic
+- Secure boot must be disabled in UEFI for systemd bootloader use.

 **This script is meant to be used as an automated setup for new arch systems.
 Clean installs only, as I can not guarantee the functionality when applied to a pre-configured system.**